5 Fundamentals for Understanding DCAA Accounting System Compliance

 Many businesses new to cost-plus type contracts are simply unfamiliar with what to expect from an accounting system audit.
 Knowing what is involved is the first step to preparing for an audit.

-5. There are important implications.
+5. There are important implications through the life of the contract.

 A compliant accounting system is just the first step when pursuing cost-reimbursement type contracts.
-A Contractor must rely upon the accounting system for pricing, provisional indirect rate development and incurred cost reporting.
+A Contractor must rely upon the accounting system for pricing, provisional indirect rate development, and incurred cost reporting.

-Get Started with the Fundamentals of Federal Contract Cost Accounting
+Learn more about the Fundamentals of Federal Contract Cost Accounting